 Our checker for C# programs is itself implemented in C#.
 It takes the binaries of the benchmarks, disassembles them and checks the bytecode against a given invariant property via state space exploration.
 For each of our benchmarks in Table 2 we provide a program invariant for the reachability analysis to proceed and report violations.
-For the Peterson's algorithm (peterson) this invariant is the mutually exclusive access of shared resource.
-The invariant for tbarrier follows from the definition of the concurrency primitive "barrier".
-For the Double checked Locking pattern (dc) this invariant states that whenever the shared object's data is read, it has been initialized.
-The invariant for rw-volbenchmark is obtained from [19].
-For the ARCHTEST programs rowo and po, this invariant is obtained from the rules of read/write order and program order respectively (see [4, 17]).
+For the Peterson's algorithm (peterson) this invariant is the mutually exclusive access of shared resource; the invariant for tbarrier follows from the definition of the concurrency primitive "barrier".
+For the Double checked Locking pattern (dc) this invariant states that whenever the shared object's data is read, it has been initialized; the invariant for rw-vol benchmark is obtained from [16].
+For the ARCHTEST programs rowo and po, this invariant is obtained from the rules of read/write order and program order respectively (see [3, 14]).

 Our checker performs reachability analysis to explore the reachable states under Sequential Consistency and the .NET memory model.
 Clearly, the reachability analysis under the .NET memory model takes more time since it involves exploring a superset of the states reachable under Sequential Consistency.
 In Table 3 we report the running time of our checker for obtaining the first counterexample (column CE) and for performing full reachability analysis (column FR).
 The time taken to find the first counter-example is not high; so if the user is only interested in detecting a violation our checker can produce one in a short time.
 The time to perform full reachability analysis (thereby finding all counterexample traces) is tolerable, but much larger than the time to find one counterexample.
-All experiments were conducted on a 2.2 Ghz machine with 2.5 GB of main memory.
+All experiments were conducted on a 2.2 Ghz machine with 2 GB of main memory.

 After exploring all reachable states under the .NET memory model, our checker can insert barriers via a maxflow-mincut algorithm (we used the "Modified Mincut Formulation" presented in Section 6).
 The time to run the maxflow algorithm is small as shown in column Mflow of Table 3.
 The results of the barrier insertion step are shown in the # barriers column of Table 3.
-This column shows the total number of barriers inserted by our tool into the program so that any program execution trace which (a) violates the invariant being verified and (b) is disallowed by Sequential Consistency, - is not observed even when the program is run under the relaxed .NET memory model.
+This column shows the total number of barriers inserted by our tool into the program so that any program execution trace that is not sequentially consistent is not observed even when the program is run under the relaxed .NET memory model.

-Interestingly, the reader may notice that our checker inserts only one barrier for the Double Checked Locking pattern (same as the solution in [16], [3] and [2]) while the solution using "explicit memory barriers" given in [6] suggests putting two barriers.
-Both solutions are correct, because they work for different memory models.
-Our checker only inserts those barriers that enforce the program's correctness under a .NET memory model compliant implementation.
-It will not insert barriers to disable behaviors which are not even allowed by the .NET memory model (the additional barrier in [6] is needed if the memory model allows reorderings which do not respect program dependencies).
+Interestingly, the reader may notice that our checker inserts only one barrier for the Double Checked Locking pattern, while the known solution using only memory barriers inserts two barriers [5].
+This is because our checker only inserts those barriers that enforce a .NET memory model compliant implementation to observe sequentially consistent behaviors.
+Our checker will not insert barriers to disable behaviors which are not even allowed by the .NET memory model.